turbot/steampipe-plugin-aws/docs/tables/aws_emr_cluster.md

 ```

-### List clusters for which logging is enabled but log encryption is disabled
+### List clusters with logging enabled but log encryption is disabled

 ```sql
 select